ncoghlan/pulpdist/doc/index.rst

 together allow a network of Pulp_ servers to be used as a filtered mirroring network with robust access control mechanisms.

-The project is still in an alpha state, so there are quite a few rough edges, not only in the code and documentation, but also in the development infrastructure around the project.
+The project is in a usable state for the specific task of filtered mirroring with rsync, but still has quite a few rough edges.
+In particular, it still relies on the alpha version of the plugin APIs in Pulp v1 rather than using the updated version that are coming in Pulp v2.

 Contents: